Speculative execution in Hadoop framework is an optimization technique to ensure that the submitted job finishes in a time-bound manner.

 Though idea of speculative execution of task is to reduce the execution time of the task but that involves running duplicate tasks.
 This duplicate execution of the tasks increases the load on the cluster.
 In case of a very busy cluster or a cluster with limited resources administrator may consider turning off the speculative execution.

 This problem of running duplicate tasks is more pronounced in the case of reduce tasks.
 A reduce task gets its input from more than one map tasks running on different nodes so there is data transfer in case of reduce tasks.
-Running the same reduce task as part of speculative execution means same data transfer happens more than once thus increasing load on network.
+Running the same reduce task as part of speculative execution means same data transfer happens more than once thus increasing network load.

 That’s all for the topic Speculative Execution in Hadoop Framework.
 If something is missing or you have something to share about the topic please write a comment.